List of Aqua Teen Hunger Force characters: The Mooninites

 Ignignokt, who is voiced by Dave Willis, and Err, who is voiced by Matt Maiellaro, are two-dimensional 8-bit aliens from the Moon; belonging to a race known as the Mooninites.
-Ignignokt is the calmer, green leader and Err is the smaller, quick-tempered, pink sidekick.
-The two are extremely arrogant, and often claim to be superior to anyone who lives on Earth, despite never giving a reason for their alleged superiority and in reality is quite the opposite.
-When pressed by Frylock, they claimed they are superior because they can "jump really high" due to the lower gravity of the Moon compared to the Earth, something they promptly fail at doing.
+Ignignokt is the calmer, condescending, green leader and Err is the smaller, quick-tempered, pink sidekick.
+The two are extremely arrogant, and often claim to be superior to anyone who lives on Earth, despite never giving a reason for their alleged superiority and in reality are quite the opposite.
+When pressed by Frylock, they claimed they are superior because they can "jump really high" due to the lower gravity of the Moon compared to the Earth, something they promptly failed at doing.
 A running gag of how whenever the duo use their weaponry, the projectiles they fire will move at a ridiculously slow speed, but whenever it does hit a target it sends the target to the Moon.